Paul-Hebert/Front-end-Developer-Interview-Questions/README.md

 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
-* What do you do before you even start coding a project?
 * Have you other worked with other developers and designers on the same project and if so, how did that collaboration work?
+* What resources do you use to stay up to date on new design and development information?